joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5701128/2024/08/25/college-football-playoff-projections-odds/

 **French Authorities Arrest Suspect in Synagogue Attack**\
-`Antiterrorism prosecutors said officers had taken one person into custody for a blast outside a synagogue.`\
+`Antiterrorism prosecutors said officers had taken a man into custody in connection with a blast outside a synagogue.`\
 https://nytimes.com/2024/08/25/world/europe/france-synagogue-arrest.html

 **The Courts That Made Them: Coco Gauff and Pompey Park**\